tvcutsem/harmony-reflect/examples/ownership/README.md

     var boundBox = boundary.entry;

 This creates an ownership boundary around a single Box object.
-The first argument to `guard` identifies an object that is to be placed *inside* the boundary.
-The return value of `guard` is a proxy giving access to the box from *outside* the boundary.
+The `entry:` parameter identifies an object that is to be placed *inside* the boundary.
+Once a boundary is created, `boundary.entry` is a proxy object giving access to the box from *outside* the boundary.

 The initial object inside the boundary is also named the *entry* object because this object typically forms the initial entry-point into the object